Professionalism & etiquette

 The story of Ruth is a powerful testament to reputation.
 When Boaz saw her working in the field, he said, “Who is that woman?”
 Someone answered, “Ruth.
 Naomi’s daughter-in-law.”
 He’d heard of her.
 He’d heard of her loyalty and dedication.
 And as a result of her good name, he told his workers to treat her kindly.
 It led to her becoming his wife.

-Our reputation can precede us, live beyond us, and linger after we are gone.
-So it pays to be conscientious of it and intentional about it.
+Our reputation can precede us, live beyond us, and linger long after we are gone.
+So it pays to be intentional about it.

-In today's world, social media is often how we form our first impressions of others.
-So present yourself professionally through your social media content (quality photographs, correct grammar, nothing you would be ashamed for your grandmother or a potential employer to see).
+Social Media.
+Since social media is often how we form our first impressions of others in today's work world, you should present yourself professionally through your each of your social media channels.
+Use quality photographs, correct grammar, and post items that add value, not things you would be ashamed for your grandmother or a potential employer to see.

 Dorothea Johnson, founder of the Protocol School of Washington, writes: